Invasive Bittersweet Baskets (SOLD OUT)

 So-called "Oriental" or round-leafed bittersweet is a creeping vine with inedible berries that is considered invasive in North America.
 Frustrating to gardeners and arborists, and not readily favored by birds, bittersweet is a largely useless bane on wild land.
 We can use traditional harvesting techniques to tend Asian bittersweet in the wild: harvesting material for baskets while controlling and suppressing future damaging growth.

-Learn to make a beautiful basket of invasive round-leafed bittersweet!
-We'll cover identification, responsible collection, materials processing and storage, and creation, including the basics of stake-and-strand twining and weaving.
-We'll shoot for a basket about 8" wide and 6" deep. $65 includes all required tools, materials, and tuition.
+Learn to make a strong, beautiful basket of invasive round-leafed bittersweet!
+We'll cover identification, responsible collection, materials processing and storage, and creation, including the basics of stake-and-strand twining and weaving. $35 for Portland residents / $45 for non-residents includes all required tools, materials, and tuition.

 Rewild Maine is a registered 501(c)3 non-profit organization.
 We depend on donations from the community to offer free classes and workshops and we are grateful for your support.
-Scholarships are always available for paid classes on an as-needed basis and nobody will ever be turned away for lack of funds.
-If you need financial assistance, please contact us.
+Scholarships are available for paid classes on an as-needed basis and nobody will ever be turned away for lack of funds.
 All donations are tax-deductible.